bhavesh-viswa/AnthropicPM/README.md

    recomputes everywhere (See tile, user table, Set, Verify).
 4. **Below-cost highlight** — Felix is the only red Est. value in the user table and the only "High cost" badge in Verify.
-5. **Multi-group resolution (Set)** — toggle "Higher/Lower limit wins";
-   Gabe's resolved limit flips live between Payments' $3,000 and Platform's
-   $1,500.
-6. **Individual override** — Alice's $1,200 limit beats Payments' $3,000
+5. **Individual override** — Alice's $1,200 limit beats Payments' $3,000
    regardless of the toggle.
-7. **Budget vs. ROI (Set)** — Payments sits at exactly 80% of its $3,000 budget, with Est. value shown alongside.
+6. **Budget vs. ROI (Set)** — Payments sits at exactly 80% of its $3,000 budget, with Est. value shown alongside.
-8. **Top-decile auto-approve (Verify)** — flip the toggle; Carol auto-approves instantly, Felix ("High cost") correctly stays pending.
+7. **Auto-approve (Verify)** — flip the toggle; Carol auto-approves instantly, Felix ("High cost") stays pending.
-9. **Search + reset** — search filters the user table (with an empty state on no match); "Reset demo" reverts all edits.

 ## What to build next

-- **Est. value is formula-based, not measured.** It's output-count × adjustable minutes × hourly rate — a top-down guess, not a real signal.
-  Code has one (a merged PR); Chat/Cowork don't and fall back to a request-count proxy.
-Cowork is the highest-leverage fix — its outputs are often artifacts with a natural "done" state, so a verified-outcome signal there is more trustworthy than a formula.
+- **Est. value is formula-based, not measured.**  Replace with verified outcomes where possible; start with Cowork's artifact "done" state as the first trustworthy signal beyond code.
-- **RBAC tension from merging screens.** One admin role currently sees spend, budgets, and usage together.
-Real orgs split this — Finance owns budgets and often shouldn't expose them to IT, even though IT needs the usage view.
-Needs row/column-level permissions per role.
+- **Merging the screens can create RBAC tension.** Seeing usage may need to stay separate from seeing costs/budgets (e.g., Finance owns budgets and may not want IT to see them, even though IT needs the usage view).
+Merge with the overall RBAC system.
-- **No programmatic administration.** UI-only today, no API.
-Needs a Spend Management API (read spend/value, write limits, approve/deny, threshold alerts) symmetric to the existing read-only Analytics API, so this isn't locked behind clicking through a UI.
+- **Management needs to scale beyond a UI.** Spend Management APIs need to be developed for programmatic administration, similar to the Analytics API.
-- **No project/cost-center dimension.** Spend slices by user/group/product/
+- **No project/cost-center dimension.** Spend is sliced by user/model/product, not initiative or project which is how many companies work across departments.
-  model only.
-Many companies chargeback by initiative, which cuts across teams — needs a project dimension (likely many-to-many, since users span projects) not represented anywhere here.
-- **Throttling is passive, not actionable.** The app only highlights below-cost spend today; there's no way to act on it besides the existing binary block-at-limit.
-Needs a value-aware curb — rate-limit a specific high-spend user/agent rather than cutting them off — with a spend-saved-vs-outcomes-at-risk estimate.
+- **Value-aware throttle rather than blocking.** Curb/rate limit a specific high-spend user and autonomous agent instead of blocking entirely.